 DeFeet is a superior athletic sock brand made specifically for runners, and their Woolie Boolie socks are a great companion for cold, blustery days.
 Test out their hardy socks in rain, snow, and sleet and you’ll find yourself still dry and comfortable.
 Made from 100% polyester, DeFeet’s winter socks will make your run so much more enjoyable.

-Nike Men's Base Layer Gloves
+Nike New Men’s Cold Weather Winter Gloves

 These thick winter gloves from Nike are perfect for keeping your fingers warm during runs, when they stick out in front of the body and can get cold very easily.
 They’re made warm with thin polyester nylon material so you’ve still got good dexterity in your fingers, and the neutral color will match most outfits.